xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (dkulp)   Fix memory leak in JobPool that was leaking thread objects consuming resources -- enh (keith)   Add X and Y axis rotations to rotozoom -- bug (keith)   Fix xlights not opening fseq files
+   -- bug (dkulp)   Prevent crash when perspective is chosen from menu prior to flipping to the sequencer tab -- bug (dkulp)   Fix memory leak in JobPool that was leaking thread objects consuming resources -- enh (keith)   Add X and Y axis rotations to rotozoom -- bug (keith)   Fix xlights not opening fseq files